memosstilvi/emr-cost-calculator/README.md

 ###How it works

-In order for this module to work you need to have your EC2 key value pair stored in your .bashrc file so that boto can connect to the AWS EMR API.

 This module is using [docopt](http://docopt.org/) in order to parse command line arguments.

 It currently support two operations: